erpnet/ErpNet.FP/README.md

 * bg.ed.isl - Eltrade A1 KL, Eltrade A1 KL, Eltrade A3 KL, Eltrade B1 KL, Eltrade PRP 250F KL, Eltrade A6 KL, Eltrade B3 KL
 * bg.dy.isl - Daisy Compact S, Daisy Compact M

-* **You do not find your device on the list?** Please, write at info@erp.bg and we will check whether we can support it with the current set of protocols or we need to implement a new one, for your device.
+* **Do not find your device on the list?** Please, write at info@erp.bg and we will check whether we can support it with the current set of protocols or we need to implement a new one, for your device.

 License
 ----